deepprinciple/HORM/README.md

 This is the official implementation for the paper: "A Molecular Hessian Database for Optimizing Reactive Machine Learning Interatomic Potentials".

-Please read and cite these manuscripts if using this example: XXX

 - [Overview](#overview)